Additivemenu/spoonlee1/Udemy/React/C23-NextJS/nextjs-doc-learning/C2-rendering/readme.md

 Client Components are rendered differently depending on whether the request is:

 + Full page load https://nextjs.org/docs/app/building-your-application/rendering/client-components#full-page-load
-  + just similar to server rendering
+  + just similar to server rendering as in section 1.3
 + subsequent navigations
-  + On subsequent navigations, Client Components are rendered entirely on the client, without the server-rendered HTML.
+  + <span style="color:yellow">On subsequent navigations, Client Components are rendered entirely on the client,</span> without the server-rendered HTML.
 This means the Client Component JavaScript bundle is downloaded and parsed.
 Once the bundle is ready, React will use the RSC Payload to reconcile the Client and Server Component trees, and update the DOM.